 Public Consultation:

 A notice was placed at a location close to the site on the 4th February 2020 and neighbouring residents were informed by letter.
-No letters of objection have been received in response to statutory publicity on the application only a single letter of representation which submits the following concerns;
+No letters of representation have been received in response to statutory publicity on the application.